AaqibRaina/SquidOps/README.md

 # Subsquid Terraform Module

-This module deploys a production-ready Subsquid indexer infrastructure on AWS with cost optimization features.
+This module deploys a production-ready Subsquid indexer infrastructure on AWS with comprehensive cost optimization features.

 ## Usage